swiftlang/vscode-swift/README.md

 The Swift extension uses the [LLDB DAP](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.lldb-dap) extension for debugging.

 When you open a Swift package (a directory containing a `Package.swift` file), the extension automatically generates build tasks and launch configurations for each executable within the package.
 Additionally, if the package includes tests, the extension creates a configuration specifically designed to run those tests.
-These configurations all leverage the CodeLLDB extension as the debugger of choice.
+These configurations all leverage the LLDB DAP extension as the debugger of choice.

 Use the **Run > Start Debugging** menu item to run an executable and start debugging.
 If you have multiple launch configurations you can choose which launch configuration to use in the debugger view.

+LLDB DAP is only available starting in Swift 6.0.
+On older versions of Swift the [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) extension will be used for debugging instead.
+You will be prompted to install the CodeLLDB extension in this case.

 CodeLLDB includes a version of `lldb` that it uses by default for debugging, but this version of `lldb` doesn’t support Swift.
 The Swift extension will automatically identify the required version and offer to update the CodeLLDB configuration as necessary so that debugging is supported.